IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Abstract

 \section{Abstract}

-Efficiently optimizing multi-model inference pipelines for fast, accurate, and cost-effective inference is a crucial challenge in ML production systems, given their tight end-to-end latency requirements.
-To simplify the exploration of the vast and intricate trade-off space of accuracy and cost in inference pipelines, providers frequently opt to consider one of them.
-However, the challenge lies in reconciling accuracy and cost trade-offs.
+Efficiently optimizing multi-model inference pipelines for fast, accurate, and cost-effective inference is a crucial challenge in machine learning production systems, given their tight end-to-end latency requirements.
+To simplify the exploration of the vast and intricate trade-off space of latency, accuracy, and cost in inference pipelines, providers frequently opt to consider one of them.
+However, the challenge lies in reconciling latency, accuracy, and cost trade-offs.
 To address this challenge and propose a solution to efficiently manage model variants in inference pipelines, we present IPA, an online deep learning \textbf{I}nference \textbf{P}ipeline \textbf{A}daptation system that efficiently leverages model variants for each deep learning task.
-Model variants are different versions of pre-trained models for the same deep learning task with variations in resource requirements, latency, and accuracy. \namex{} dynamically configures batch size, replication, and model variants to optimize accuracy, minimize costs, and meet user-defined latency SLAs using Integer Programming.
+Model variants are different versions of pre-trained models for the same deep learning task with variations in resource requirements, latency, and accuracy. \namex{} dynamically configures batch size, replication, and model variants to optimize accuracy, minimize costs, and meet user-defined latency Service Level Agreements (SLAs) using Integer Programming.
 It supports multi-objective settings for achieving different trade-offs between accuracy and cost objectives while remaining adaptable to varying workloads and dynamic traffic patterns.
-Extensive experiments on a Kubernetes~ implementation with five real-world inference pipelines demonstrate that \namex{} improves normalized accuracy by up to 35\% with a minimal cost increase of less than 5\%.
+Navigating a wider variety of configurations allows \namex{} to achieve better trade-offs between cost and accuracy objectives compared to existing methods.
+Extensive experiments in a Kubernetes implementation with five real-world inference pipelines demonstrate that \namex{} improves end-to-end accuracy by up to 21\% with a minimal cost increase.
+The code and data for replications are available at \url{https://github.com/reconfigurable-ml-pipeline/ipa}.